Equine FAQ’s

 TETANUS

 Tetanus causes the disease known as ‘Lockjaw’.
 Horses are quite susceptible to this potentially fatal disease and are exposed to it through wounds and small cuts.
-The initial vaccination course involves two vaccines 28 days apart, followed by a booster vaccination every two years thereafter.
+The initial vaccination course involves two vaccines 28 days apart, followed by a 17 month booster vaccination then every two years thereafter.

 HERPES